rivethealth/mllp-http/README.md

 Note that this project deals only with the MLLP layer; it does not process HL7 messages themselves.
 Notably, the HTTP participant must be able to intepret HL7 messages and generate acknowledgements.
-This separation is a good thing, as it leaves application developers with full access to the features of the HL7 protocol.
+This separation imposes no requirements for HL7 usage and leaves application developers with full access to the features of the HL7 protocol.

 ## Install